Fledgling low-cost carriers find Japan a tough market to thrive in

 The low-cost carrier phenomenon is transforming the airline industry all over the globe, but it is proving slow to catch on in Japan.
 The demise of one of Japan's three new LCCs is the clearest sign yet that the challenges they face in this market are larger than they bargained for.
 However, the stakes are still high enough to keep several major players in the game.
 AirAsia Japan had been operational for less than a year when its joint owners, All Nippon Airways (ANA) and Malaysia-based ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Japanese LCCs Struggle To Overcome Barriers".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Japanese LCCs Struggle To Overcome Barriers".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.